-Data at 3rd quarter 2018
+Data at 4th quarter 2018

-The increase in both imports and exports has translated into growth (+30.0%) in the total volume of trade continues to grow and is close to 3 billion euros.
+The total volume of trade continues to grow and is close to 3 billion euros.
 Imports are rising more strongly than exports, resulting in a widening of the trade deficit.

-In the third quarter of 2018, the Principality’s turnover, excluding financial and insurance activities, increased by EUR 588.4 million, or 5.9%, exceeding EUR 10 billion for the first time.
-This rise is due primarily to good performance in three sectors: scientific and technical activities, administrative and support services (+€157.6 million), real estate activities (+€151.8 million) and other service activities (+€133.6 million).
+In the fourth quarter of 2018, the Principality’s turnover, excluding financial and insurance activities, increased by EUR 402.4 million, or 2.9%.
+This was due to good performance in three sectors: scientific and technical activities, administrative and support services (+€157.6 million), real estate activities (+€151.8 million) and other service activities (+€133.6 million).

-The number of businesses launched fell but the balance (launches minus closures) remains broadly positive (+239).
+The number of businesses launched fell but the balance (launches minus closures) remains broadly positive (+299).